awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 For general information about Kernel Live Patching, see [Kernel Live Patching on Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-After you enable Kernel Live Patching on an Amazon Linux 2 instance, you can use Patch Manager to apply kernel live patches to the instance\.
+After you enable Kernel Live Patching on an Amazon Linux 2 instance, you can use Patch Manager, a capability of AWS Systems Manager, to apply kernel live patches to the instance\.
 Using Patch Manager is an alternative to using existing yum workflows on the instance to apply the updates\.

 **Before you begin**
 To use Patch Manager to apply kernel live patches to your Amazon Linux 2 instances, ensure your instances are based on the correct architecture and kernel version\.
 For information, see [Supported configurations and prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-prereq) in the *Amazon EC2 User Guide for Linux Instances*\.